-H860002 Produce a Computer Slideshow Presentation - Using presentation software.
-All county fair projects with a printout should be saved in a PC compatible format to be submitted for county fair.
-Slideshow should include a minimum of 10 slides and no more than 25.
-Incorporate appropriate slide layouts, graphics and animations and audio (music or voice and transition sounds do not count).
-Each slide should include notes for a presenter.
-A notebook with a printout of all the slides should be submitted
+H860002 Produce a Computer Slideshow Presentation - Using presentation software a 4-H Exhibitor designs a multimedia computer presentation on one topic related to youth.
+A notebook with a printout of all the slides should be submitted.
+Slideshow should include a minimum of 10 slides and not more than 25.
+Incorporate appropriate slide layouts, graphics, animations, and audio (music or voice and transition sounds do not count).
+Each slide should include notes for a presentation.
+All slideshows must be uploaded.
+State fair qualified entries should be submitted to https://go.unl.edu/2024nesfset by August 10th, 2024.
+Or entries can be uploaded to a cloud sharing service and exhibitors MUST provide a hard copy QR code for viewing.
+Exhibitors should test their codes or links on several devices to check for appropriate permissions for public viewing.